 A simple rub and smoking your turkey low-and-slow is all it takes to transform a humble turkey into a show-stopping meat-fest.
 And let me tell you, is this Smoked Turkey ever good!
 The skin is flavorful and crispy, the meat is tender and juicy, and when it smokes low and slow, it bastes in its juices, creating unbelievable flavor.

 Don’t be daunted by smoking a turkey!
 It’s not hard at all – just ensure you’ve got some time because the bigger the bird, the longer it’ll take to smoke.
+Then, settle back and let your bird smoke low and slow, and you’ll dig into the best smoked turkey!

 What you’ll love about sMOKED Turkey

 - It’s so.
 Darn.
 Good!!!
-Meaty, juicy, flavorful – all the best that a turkey should be!
+Meaty, juicy, flavorful – all the best that a Thanksgiving turkey should be!

 - Smoked turkey is an affordable way to feed a crowd.